Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/Footprint.rst

 #.
 Choose the model you wish to run (Kormann and Meixner 2001 or Kljun et al. 2015)

 #.
-Some initial parameters values are given - think about what would be appropriate values for your site and period   of interest.
+Some initial parameter values are given - think about what would be appropriate values for your site and period   of interest.
 The manual has   more information (e.g. definitions) of the input variables.

 	- The values are dependent on the meteorological conditions and the surface surrounding the site.
 The former obviously vary on an hour to hour basis (or shorter time periods), whereas the others are dependent on the wind direction and the fetch characteristics.

 #.
 Add a prefix and an output folder.